cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 ---
 layout: post
-title: I'm Switching to Python and Actually Liking It Now
+title: I'm Switching to Python and Actually Liking It
 subtitle: Here are my tools for building production-ready apps
 tags: tools
 description: |